takagi/common-lisp-script/README.md

 - Abstraction including HTML and CSS, not only javascript.
 - **Isomorphism in Common Lisp between browser side and server side.**
 - Expressing javascript in S-expression (Parenscript).

-## Based on

-- Common Lisp Script will be based on [jscl](https://github.com/davazp/jscl), so its specification compliance depends on jscl.

 ## Milestones